98teg/JSONConfigFile/doc/files/JSON-PROPERTY-BOOL.md

 }
 ```

-### Incorrect JSON: Exclusive properties missing
+### Incorrect JSON

-This JSON, on the other hand, contains one error.
+This JSON contains one error.
 The 'bool' property is not the correct type.

 ```JSON
 {